-- the growth rate of mobile Internet industry in China; - changes in consumer demographics and preferences; - development in mobile device platform technologies and mobile Internet distribution channels; and - potential competition from more established companies that decide to enter the mobile Internet market.
+- the growth rate of mobile Internet industry in China; - changes in consumer demographics and preferences; - development in mobile device platform technologies and mobile Internet distribution channels; - changes in government policies, regulations or their enforcement with respect to various types of mobile Internet services and applications; and - potential competition from more established companies that decide to enter the mobile Internet market.

-We rely in part on application marketplaces, Internet search engines, navigation sites and web browsers to drive traffic to our platform and website, and if we fail to appear near the top of such search results or rankings, traffic to our platform and website could decline and our business and operating results could be adversely affected
+We rely in part on application marketplaces, Internet search engines, navigation sites, web browsers and pre-installations on handsets to drive traffic to our PC websites, mobile applications and mobile websites, and if we fail to appear near the top of such search results or rankings or to retain partnership with certain handset manufacturers, traffic to our PC websites, mobile applications and mobile websites could decline and our business and operating results could be adversely affected.

-We rely on application marketplaces, such as Apple's iOS App Store, and other handset manufactures' Android App Store, to drive downloads of mobile applications of our products, including ifeng News, ifeng Video, digital reading application, etc. In the future, iOS App Store, Android stores or other operators of application marketplaces may make changes to their marketplaces which could hinder or impede access to our products and services.
-We also depend in part on Internet search engines, navigation sites and web browsers, such as Baidu, Sougou, Hao123, Hao360, UC Browser, 360 Browser and Cheetah Browser, to drive traffic to our website.
-For example, when a user types an inquiry into a search engine, we rely on a high organic search result ranking of our webpages in these search results to refer users to our website.
+We rely on application marketplaces, such as Apple's iOS App Store, and other handset manufactures' Android App Store, to drive downloads of mobile applications of our products, including ifeng News, ifeng Video, and the digital reading application Fanyue Novel, among others.
+In the future, iOS App Store, Android stores or other operators of application marketplaces may make changes to their marketplaces which could hinder or impede access to our products and services.
+We also depend in part on Internet search engines, navigation sites and web browsers, such as Baidu, Sougou, Hao123, Hao360, UC Browser, 360 Browser and Cheetah Browser, to drive traffic to our PC websites and referrals to our mobile applications and mobile websites.
+For example, when a user types an inquiry into a search engine, we rely on a high organic search result ranking of our webpages in these search results to refer users to our websites.
 However, our ability to maintain high organic search result rankings is not totally within our control.
 Our competitors' search engine optimization, or SEO, efforts may result in their websites receiving a higher search result page ranking than ours, or Internet search engines could revise their methodologies in a way that would adversely affect our search result rankings.
 If Internet search engines modify their search algorithms or other methodologies in ways that are detrimental to us, or if our competitors' SEO efforts are more successful than ours, the growth in our user base could be adversely affected.
 In addition, navigation websites or web browsers might reduce the recommendation of our products for various reasons from time to time.
-Any reduction in the number of users directed to our mobile applications or website through application marketplaces, Internet search engines, navigation sites or web browsers could harm our business and operating results.